Abdoulaye Konaté

-Abdoulaye Konaté (1 February 1953) is a Malian artist.
+Abdoulaye Konaté (born 1 February 1953) is a Malian artist.
 He was born in Diré and lives and works in Bamako.

 Konaté studied painting at the Institut National des Arts de Bamako and then at the Instituto Superior de Arte, Havana, Cuba.

 Early life

-Konaté was born February 1st, 1953 in the northern town of Diré in Mali.
+Konaté was born 1 February 1953 in the northern town of Diré in Mali.
 He studied and graduated at the Institut National des Arts de Bamako between the times of 1972 to 1976 with a degree in painting.
 He then moved to Havana, Cuba from 1978 - 1985 to further his art education at the Superior de Arte, Havana, Cuba (Higher Institute of Plastic Arts).
 During his time in Cuba he discovered multidisciplinary art.
 This left a long impression on him.
 Konaté used acrylic to paint a multitude of work. in the 1990's Konaté switched from traditional painting to tapestry.
 His tapestries are shown in galleries all over the world today.